v-byte-cpu/coredns/plugin/https/README.md

 ## Name

-*https* - facilitates proxying DNS messages to upstream resolvers via DoH protocol.
+*https* - facilitates proxying DNS messages to upstream resolvers using DoH.

 ## Description

-The *https* plugin supports DoH.
+The *https* plugin performs DNS-over-HTTPS proxying.
+See [RFC 8484](https://tools.ietf.org/html/rfc8484).

 This plugin can only be used once per Server Block.